-The likely reason for the IUBMB's nomenclature change is that IUBMB reviewed its rules for naming and classifying enzymes.
-Enzyme names that end in -ase can no longer refer to groups of enzymes (as was the case with carboxyl proteinase); such names can only apply to single catalytic entities.
-Also the IUBMB recommendations no longer use 'proteinase' as it has determined that 'peptidase' is a term that more accurately reflects the catalytic activity of these enzymes.
+FSANZ understands that the IUBMB's change in nomenclature was the result of an IUBMB review of its rules for naming and classifying enzymes.
+Enzyme names that end in '-ase' can no longer refer to groups of enzymes (as was the case with carboxyl proteinase); such names can only apply to single catalytic entities.
+Also, the IUBMB recommendations no longer use 'proteinase', as it has determined that 'peptidase' is a term that more accurately reflects the catalytic activity of these enzymes.
 IUBMB has updated the carboxyl proteinase category in accordance with these rules by splitting the category into smaller groups of enzymes with names that reflect their microbiological source.

 The current permissions for carboxyl proteinase in Standard 1.3.3 permit enzymes from four microbiological sources only: Aspergillus melleus, A. niger, A. oryzae and Rhizomucor miehei.
 Aspergillopepsin I and II enzymes are the only IUBMB replacements for carboxyl proteinase that have A. niger and A. oryzae listed as their source microorganisms.
-Replacing the carboxyl proteinase permission with permissions for these two new enzyme groups, using these source microorganisms, is therefore consistent with IUBMB recommendations.
-FSANZ notes that an existing entry for the mucorpepsin source microorganism in the Table to clause 17 of Standard 1.3.3 can provide the remaining microbiological source permission (for Rhizomucor miehei) that is currently listed in the carboxyl proteinase entry.
+A. melleus is not listed as a source for any of the twelve new enzymes (including the two enzymes requested by the Applicant) or as a source for any other functionally related enzyme.
+FSANZ also notes that an existing entry for the mucorpepsin in the Table to clause 17 of Standard 1.3.3 can provide the source permission for Rhizomucor miehei that is currently listed in the carboxyl proteinase entry.
+Therefore, replacing the carboxyl proteinase permission with permissions for Aspergillopepsin I and II enzymes, using A. niger and A. oryzae source microorganisms, is consistent with IUBMB recommendations and will reflect the current range of permitted enzymes.

-FSANZ has therefore concluded that the carboxyl proteinase entry in the Table to clause 17 of Standard 1.3.3 should be replaced with two new entries, Aspergillopepsin I and Aspergillopepsin II.
-The microbiological sources for these two enzyme names are proposed to be Aspergillus niger and Aspergillus oryzae, and Aspergillus niger respectively.
+Submitters to the Call for Submissions report supported the proposed changes to the Code, and did not raise any other matters for consideration.
+Therefore, FSANZ has approved the variations to the Code without any further modifications from the previous version of the drafting.
+This means that the carboxyl proteinase entry in the Table to clause 17 of Standard 1.3.3 can be replaced with two new entries for Aspergillopepsin I and Aspergillopepsin II.
+The microbiological sources for the Aspergillopepsin I and II entries are to be Aspergillus niger and Aspergillus oryzae, and Aspergillus niger respectively.